FirmwGuy/CEP/docs/L0_KERNEL/topics/DEVELOPER-HANDBOOK.md

   - A: Choose the right store.
 Profile later, but keep algorithmic complexity honest (avoid O(n^2) hot paths).

 ## Next Steps You Can Pick Up
-- Implement HANDLE/STREAM update/read paths in `cep_cell.c` and add tests.
+- Extend HANDLE/STREAM support with historical snapshots and error-channel integration so adapters surface deterministic diagnostics.
 - Add hash-based indexing across list/array/tree with a thin hash adapter.
 - Introduce range queries for dictionaries/catalogs (include tests mirroring by-name/by-key behavior).
 - Add regression tests that exercise the adaptive traversal stack at extreme depths and report the high-water metrics.